xapian/xapian-docsprint/howtos/synonyms.rst

 ============

 Xapian provides support for storing a synonym dictionary, or thesaurus.
-This can be used by the Xapian::QueryParser class to expand terms in user query strings, either automatically, or when requested by the user with an explicit synonym operator (``~``).
+This can be used by the xapian-class:`QueryParser` class to expand terms in user query strings, either automatically, or when requested by the user with an explicit synonym operator (``~``).